CAAPIM/Xamarin-MAS-Foundation/Guides/Android/ANDROID_GUIDES.md

 [TBD - Will we improve sample or use slick demo by Microsoft consultant?]
 [Sample app improvements: spelling errors Log in/Log out, human error messages, human text for grant flows, sample app should be something useful and interesting for enterprise.]

-[Section here for manual get started with .dlls and dependency manager flow (NuGet)]
+[tBD - Section here for manual get started with .dlls and dependency manager flow (NuGet)]

-## Start the SDK
+## Login: Authentication

+[add authorization later]

 ### Step 1: Determine Start Method